helloapro/php-cr4/README.md

 ## Specifications ##

-* Get and set a name of a store.
+* Get and set a name and description of a store.
-    * input: "Solestruck"
+    * input: "Solestruck", "shoe store with pun name"
-    * output: "Solestruck"
+    * output: "Solestruck", "shoe store with pun name"

 * Confirm that the store id is set as a numeric parameter when assigned an integer.
     * input: "1"
     * output: value equals and integer

 * Add, save, and get a store within the database.
-    * input: "Solestruck", "1"
+    * input: "Solestruck", "shoe store with pun name", "1"
-    * output: "Solestruck", "1"
+    * output: "Solestruck", "shoe store with pun name", "1"

 * Completely delete stores within the database.
     * input: delete all